borkabrak/takenotes/README.md

 * Undo removing notes

 * Delete button for a more obvious way to remove notes?
+    - and maybe a color picker with it to change the note color

+    - Eventually refactor logic to use Object.observe()?

 * Style notes to look more like scraps of notebook paper or post-its.